ArchismanKarmakar/business-website-codepeak2021/README.md

 - Add Screenshots to help us know what this Script is all about.

 ### Scoring criteria :
-- For merging very easy issue assign 1 points.
+- For merging very easy issue assign 1 point.
 - For merging easy issue assign 3-4 points.
 - For merging MED issue assign 5-7 points.
 - For merging hard issue assign 10-12 points.
 - For merging extremely hard issue assign 15-20 points.
-- For merging 1-point issue assign 1 points.
+- For merging 1-point issue assign 1 point.
-- For pointing a new easy issue assigne 1 point
+- For pointing a new easy issue assign 1 point
-- For pointing a new MED/HARD issue assigne 1 point
+- For pointing a new MED/HARD issue assign 1 point

 # Introduction to ITCH Team